alexjinghn/gradleJNI/README.md

 benchmark.sh <num of runs> <iteration per run>
 ```

+# Repro walkthrough

+This repro is inspired by Rocksdb logging use case (https://github.com/facebook/rocksdb/blob/main/java/rocksjni/loggerjnicallback.h)
+ where there is a background native thread trying to log to JVM context.
+In doing so, the native background thread has to repeatedly attach and detach from the JVM.

+In this repro, we have a worker and a logger:

+* The worker drives the execution of a method (`attach_then_detach`) from logger in a loop and calculate the execution stats
+* To simulate the rocksdb behavior, the workload from worker is executed on a native thread (not the JNI calling thread)
+* The logger, instead of doing any actual logging, just attaches and detaches itself to the JVM from the native thread.

 # Benchmarking

 The script hardcodes the installation path for JDK8 and JDK11 as: